's excellent writeup gives a detailed description of regeneration from classic Doctor Who

 It has been established that certain things can "fully" kill a Time Lord and prevent regeneration.
 In Turn Left, the Doctor is seen to have been killed in an alternate timeline, with speculation that things happened "too quickly" for him to regenerate.
 In The Doctor Falls, The Master kills his future incarnation (Missy) with his Laser Screwdriver, commenting "don't bother trying to regenerate, you got the full blast".

 It remains unclear what degree of control Time Lords have over their regeneration.
 In Utopia the Master

 states that he will become "young and strong" like the Doctor, before regenerating into a new incarnation played by John Simm

 .
 However, in the 2005 Children in Need

 It also remains ambiguous whether the regeneration process requires conscious effort on the part of the Time Lord to initiate, or if it happens automatically.
 In The End of Time, the Tenth Doctor absorbs a lethal dose of radiation, and the regeneration process appears to initiate immediately afterwards, as he is able to simply "wipe away" a cut from his forehead using his hand.
 After saying goodbye to his former companions, he comments, "I don't want to go", before being overcome by the full regeneration process.
-However, in The Last of the Time Lords, the Master, mortally wounded, refuses to regenerate in order to spite the Doctor.
-In Turn Left, the Doctor is seen to have been killed in an alternate timeline, with speculation that things happened "too quickly" for him to regenerate.

 The regeneration concept has been used for numerous plot devices.
 In The Christmas Invasion